yohanboniface/thank-you-map/README.md

-It uses vector tiles from [Mapzen](https://github.com/mapzen/vector-datasource) (thanks to them!), so you need to import data locally.
+It uses vector tiles from [Mapzen](https://github.com/mapzen/vector-datasource) (thanks to them!), so you don't need to import data locally.
 Of course, do not abuse.